mworia-Br/tenant_mgmt_project/README.md

-Tenant Management Project
+Tenant Management

 Overview
-The Tenant Management Project is a microservices-based application designed to streamline tenant and property management.
-It leverages modern frameworks, cloud-native tools, and third-party integrations to provide scalable, maintainable, and efficient backend services and frontend interfaces.
+The Tenant Management is a microservices-based application designed to use modern frameworks, cloud-native tools, and third-party integrations to provide scalable, maintainable, and efficient backend services and frontend interfaces.

 This project consists of multiple services including: